 Clean your wires if they are old and tarnished.
 Grime on the wires can reduce conductivity.
 Using a piece of steel wool, scrub the end of the wire until it shines.
 The copper finish should be clean and free of tarnish.

 Crimp the wires into the crimp connector.
 Slide each wire in the end of the barrel as far as it will go.
 It should stop half way into the connector.
 Most crimp tools/wire strippers will have to crimping notches for different sizes.
 Normally one notch will be for 16-10 gauge and the other for 22-18 gauge.
 While holding the wire firmly into the connector, squeeze tightly down on your crimpers to form a secure crimp.
 Both ends of the wire should be secure.
 If any of the wires are loose, cut ends and start all over.

-- Always turn the power off before working with electrical or cable wires.
+Always turn the power off before working with electrical wires.